 But more importantly, our flashlights are old and the lights are very dim.
 Not a great help long term.
 Time for some new flashlights!
 (Check out why your should replace your old flashlights.)

-EMERGENCY FLASHLIGHT: A flashlight is always a handy necessity.
+FLASHLIGHTS: Flashlights are one of the easiest emergency lights to store — there are so many sizes and types.
 One that holds two batteries will run continuously for 6 hours, although it is seldom used continuously for 6 hours.
 Batteries need to be stored in a cool area - not cold - just cool.
 Cold temperatures can ruin or shorten the life of batteries.
-There are also other types such as:

-LIGHT STICKS (CYALUME): This small item has come to be associated with emergency lighting situations.
+LIGHT STICKS (Chemical): Lightsticks have come to be associated with emergency lighting situations.
 They were first seen at outdoor nighttime events such as on the 4th of July.
-They give off a nice glow but are not a bright light.
+They give off a nice green glow but are not a bright light.
 They could be kept in various places around the home for instant light to help find other sources of light in an emergency.
 They are great for storage as they cost little and need no other fuel.
 The only disadvantage is that they are a one-time use item.
 You shake to light them up, they burn for 8-12 hours, and they're done.
+Kids love them!

 CANDLE LANTERNS: Small candle "lanterns" are available in many sporting goods sections that combine the safety features of candle, base, glass chimney, and carrying/hanging handle in one.
 Some brass or stainless steel versions are designed to hold the standard white emergency candles (3 inches tall by 1 inch in diameter).
 Others hold tea lights, which will burn for two to four hours, as compared to nine hours for the emergency candles.